satinstitch/teensummeradventure/Adventures.md

 Make a donation to a charity, like the Food Bank.

 Go swimming.

-Visit a park you've never been to before.

 Leave a postcard or other object with a note on a bench.